craftercms/docs/source/new-ia/reference/projects/studio/api/api-version1.rst

    repo/sync-from-repo

 .. note::
   Some of the repo management operations listed above are now deprecated.
-These operations are now available in the new API, for more information, please visit `here </_static/api/studio.html>`__
+These operations are now available in the new API, for more information, please visit :base_url:`here </_static/api/studio.html>`

 ^^^^^
 Audit
 ^^^^^

 .. note::
-  Audit operations are only available in the new API, for more information, please visit `here </_static/api/studio.html>`__
+  Audit operations are only available in the new API, for more information, please visit :base_url:`here </_static/api/studio.html>`

 ^^^^^^^^